stuartmcalpine/sibelius_scripts/README.md

 In the MPI reading case, each rank reads its own subset of the `ivol_XXX` files.

 After loading the galaxy propeties, there is an additional option to compute SIBELIUS specific properties, such as RA, DEC, distance to the MW etc.
-These are all based upon the MW (and other objects) positions from the SIBELIUS-DARK production run.
+These are all based upon the MW (and other objects) positions from the SIBELIUS-DARK production run (though using `use_centre=True` sets the position of the observer to the centre of the box).
 This will add additional information to the original data dict (galform.data in the examples below), see `sibelius_functions.py` for the output names within the dict.

 ### Input params to read_galform.py